xinyzhang9/rxjs_chatroom/README.md

 # Rxjs Chat Room
-> This is a chatroom application implemented by Rxjs(ReactiveX), Socket IO, ReactJS and Webpack.
+> This is a chatroom application implemented by Rxjs(ReactiveX), Socket IO, ReactJS, Webpack and NodeJS.

 ## Technology
 Rxjs: create multiple observables(streams) to send/receive messages from clients.
 Socket IO: setup connections between multiple clients and server.
 React: build UI in the chat room.
 Webpack: bundle all required modules into single js file.
+NodeJS: set up a simple server for data communication.

 ## Live
 [Rxjs Chatroom](http://162.243.134.189/)